Wrongful Death Claims and High School Sports Injuries

 If certain policies and protocols are not followed and a player suffers a serious or fatal injury, a school and/or a coach may have been negligent.
 Under the Illinois Wrongful Death Act, when a person’s death results from a “wrongful act, neglect or default,” surviving family members may be able to recover.

 If you have lost a child due to sports-related injuries, you should contact a Chicago wrongful death attorney as soon as possible to learn more about filing a wrongful death claim.
-Do not hesitate to contact Woodruff Johnson & Evans to learn more about how we can assist you.
+Do not hesitate to contact Woodruff Johnson & Evans Law Offices to learn more about how we can assist you.